-The separate © 2022 Remuneration Report pursuant to stock corporation law includes a detailed presentation of Management Board remuneration on Pages 4 to 24.
+The separate 2023 Remuneration Report pursuant to stock corporation law includes a detailed presentation of Management Board remuneration on Pages 3 to 24.
 The remuneration of the Supervisory Board in accordance with the Articles of Association is also set out on Pages 25 to 26.
 Furthermore, q.beyond has established a management team that advises the Management Board on company-wide topics and prepares decisions.
-As well as the Management Board, the management team includes the heads of the Sales and Service Management, Operations and Consulting business units.
+Alongside the Management Board, the management team comprises the heads of the Sales and Service Management, Operations, and Consulting departments, as well as the Chief Technology Officer.
 In respect of its variable components, the remuneration of these senior executives is based on the remuneration system for the Management Board.
 This means that all members of the management are aiming to achieve the same annual and multiyear targets.

-The annual remuneration of the highest-paid employee of q.beyond AG (CEO) in the 2022 year under report amounted to 10.78 times the median annual remuneration of all other employees (including supplementary benefits and variable salary components based on the median).
+The annual remuneration of the highest-paid employee of q.beyond AG (CEO) in the 2023 year under report amounted to 10.58 times the median annual remuneration of all other employees (including supplementary benefits and variable salary components based on the median).